If you are using digital marketing, then knowing your Allowable Cost per Order (ACPO) is important. It gives you an answer to the question:

 Budget $12,500 for mid-funnel retargeting ads that generate 2,500 leads at a Cost per Lead of $5.

-Our total ad spend is $25K + $12.5K = $37.5K to generate 2,500 leads.
+Your total ad spend is $25K + $12.5K = $37.5K to generate 2,500 leads.
 Twenty percent of the leads convert for a total of 500 orders with an average order value of $150 for total revenue of $75,000.

 A total of $37,500 spent on ads divided by the 500 sales generated equals a Cost per Order of $75.

 Of course, these numbers are made up.
 Your situation will be uniquely yours.
-But we’ve helped many customers determine their campaigns’ allowable cost per order.
+But we’ve helped many clients determine their campaigns’ allowable cost per order.
 They find that they are always better off knowing.
 In knowledge, there’s freedom.

 Allowable Cost per Order – Conclusion